 Although typically considered a ‘wet’ region for food cropping, UK production of high-value agricultural and horticultural crops, such as potatoes and field-vegetables, is not immune to drought.
 Supplemental irrigation is an essential component of production for many crops, used to buffer short-term periods of rainfall scarcity, and is a highly productive use of water for crops that are very sensitive to drought stress.
 In England, small depths of irrigation applied to high-value crops generate substantial financial benefits not only to individual farming enterprises, but also in terms of ‘added value’ to the supply chain and those businesses engaged in processing and distribution of fresh fruit and vegetables.

-The UK has been affected by several severe drought episodes including 1975-76, 1988-1992, 1995-1997, 2003, 2004-2006 and most recently in 2010-2012.
-Whilst the 1975-76 drought is widely recognised as being the most severe, recent drought events have also caused major impacts to agribusinesses and the rural economy.
+The UK has been affected by several severe drought episodes including 1975-76, 1988-1992, 1995-1997, 2003, 2004-2006, 2010-2012 and most recently in 2018 and 2019.
+Whilst the 1975-76 drought is widely recognised as being the most severe, all other recent drought events have also caused major impacts to agribusinesses and the rural economy.
 For example, previous research estimated the financial impacts of restrictions on irrigated production in East Anglia to be £144 million, excluding downstream impacts on the distributional supply chain.

-A recent study as part of NERC’s Drought and Water Scarcity programme showed that almost three-quarters of respondents considered droughts to be a very important risk to their irrigated business, and nearly half believed it was highly likely that drought impacts will become more serious in the future, partly due to proposed abstraction reform that will reduce their licensed headroom.
+A previous study as part of the NERC Drought and Water Scarcity programme showed that almost three-quarters of respondents considered droughts to be a very important risk to their irrigated business, and nearly half believed it was highly likely that drought impacts will become more serious in the future, partly due to proposed abstraction reform that will reduce their licensed headroom.

 “In my view, you cannot plan exactly the same area and hope that is going to rain and you get the full crop.
 You have got to reduce the economic risk to your business”

-Although the proposed abstraction reforms are yet to be implemented, the likely consequences raise fundamentally important questions regarding:
+Although government abstraction reforms are ongoing, the likely impacts will be profound and the consequences raise critically important questions regarding:

-Working with the farming community, we have developed D-Risk, a web-based decision support tool to help agribusinesses evaluate the impacts of abstraction licence changes on their short-term irrigated cropping programmes, and functionality to inform longer-term strategic options for reconciling drought risk with water availability.
+Working with the farming community, we have developed D-Risk, a web-based decision support tool to help agribusinesses and water and catchment managers evaluate the impacts of abstraction licence changes on their short-term irrigated cropping programmes, and functionality to inform longer-term strategic options for reconciling drought risk with water availability including collaborative water sharing or co-management of water allocations.

 This section provides a brief explanation of the D-Risk webtool, including the farm data needed and how to interpret the key outputs.
 The explanation is divided into three sections:

-Data input to the D-Risk webtool starts with entering your farm postcode.
-This will be used to retrieve weather data for the area.
+Data input to the D-Risk webtool starts with entering your location and period of analysis.
+This will be used to retrieve weather data and hydrological data for the area.
 D-Risk conforms to Cranfield University’s legal requirements for data protection and confidentiality - no farm or licence data are stored on our server.

-Next, it is necessary to provide D-Risk with information regarding the irrigated crops and the soil types on the farm.
+Next, it is necessary to provide D-Risk with information regarding the irrigated crops and the soil types on the farm(s).
 This requires you to follow a simple process for each irrigated crop:

 The same crop can be added multiple times to allow for differences in soil type, crop variety or irrigation plan.
 A crop can be removed using the ‘delete’ button at the end of their row (cross shaped button).